§ §DUNEDIN

 Do you migrate Dunedin businesses off WordPress, Webflow, Squarespace or Wix?

-Yes — about a third of our Dunedin work is platform migration.
+Yes — platform migration is one of the most common briefs we scope in Dunedin.
 The trigger is usually one of three things: the site is slow, the site is broken after a plugin update, or the site can't pass an accessibility audit (especially for health and education clients where compliance is non-negotiable).
 Our process: full content audit, URL mapping for SEO preservation, hand-coded rebuild in React and Next.js, accessibility re-audit, staged launch with 301 redirects, and a follow-up performance pass two weeks post-launch.

 § §OTHER CITIES